Indo-Roman trade relations: Ravaging of the Gupta Empire by the Huns

 The Gupta Empire had greatly benefited from Indo-Roman trade through the export of numerous luxury products such as silk, leather goods, fur, iron products, ivory, pearl or pepper from the ports of Bharutkutccha, Kalyan, Sind and the city of Ujjaini.

-The Alchon Huns' invasions (496–534 CE) are said to have seriously damaged the Guptas' (c.
-319–560 CE) trade with Europe and Central Asia.
+The Alchon Huns' invasions (496–534 AD) are said to have seriously damaged the Guptas' (c.
+319–560 AD) trade with Europe and Central Asia.
 Soon after the invasions, the Gupta Empire, already weakened by these invasions and the rise of local rulers, ended as well.
 Following the invasions, northern India was left in disarray, with numerous smaller Indian powers emerging after the crumbling of the Guptas.

 Arab expansion

-Egypt under the rule of the Rashidun and Ummayad Caliphates, drawn on the modern state borders.
+Egypt under the rule of the Rashidun and Umayyad Caliphates, drawn on the modern state borders.

-The Arabs, led by 'Amr ibn al-'As, crossed into Egypt in late 639 or early 640 CE.
+The Arabs, led by 'Amr ibn al-'As, crossed into Egypt in late 639 or early 640 AD.
 This advance marked the beginning of the Islamic conquest of Egypt.
 The capture of Alexandria and the rest of the country brought an end to 670 years of Roman trade with the subcontinent.

 Tamil speaking south India turned to Southeast Asia for international trade where Indian culture influenced the native culture to a greater degree than the sketchy impressions made on Rome seen in the adoption of Hinduism and then Buddhism.
 However, knowledge of the Indian subcontinent and its trade was preserved in Byzantine books and it is likely that the court of the Emperor still maintained some form of diplomatic relation to the region up until at least the time of Constantine VII, seeking an ally against the rising influence of the Islamic states in the Middle East and Persia, appearing in a work on ceremonies called De Ceremoniis.

 The Ottoman Turks conquered Constantinople in the 15th century (1453), marking the beginning of Turkish control over the most direct trade routes between Europe and Asia.
 The Ottomans initially cut off eastern trade with Europe, leading in turn to the attempt by Europeans to find a sea route around Africa, spurring the European Age of Discovery, and the eventual rise of European mercantilism and colonialism.